 This week Trump unleashed another unhinged, racist Twitter rant, this one targeting Rep. Elijah Cummings of Maryland.
 It was in response to Cummings’ outrage over the poor conditions in ICE detention facilities, including those imprisoning children as young as one year old.

-Hypocrisy is Trump’s water and lies are his oxygen.
+Hypocrisy is Trump’s oxygen.

-Let’s explore who’s “rat-infested” and use Trump’s own Trump Tower for comparison.
+Let’s explore who’s “rat-infested” and use Trump Tower for comparison.
 Trump boasts that he personally vets the high-rollers who buy pads in that architectural version of a bad boob job.
 Let’s see who Trump has actually selected to be his neighbors.

 First up is, of course, Paul Manafort, a man who will likely spend the rest of his life in jail, if not in courtrooms too.
 Trump and Manafort have been joined at the hip since the late 1980s, when Trump hired Manafort’s and Roger Stone’s public relations firm to mount a racist attack on Native Americans, or more exactly on Indian casino gambling, which Trump tried to convince Congress was controlled by organized crime.
 On the contrary, Trump wouldn’t have even been in Atlantic City without help from mobsters like Gambino associate Robert LiButti and “Little Nicky” Scarfo‘s gang in Philly.
 They sold Trump (and he overpaid for) the land underneath his first AC casino.
-Trump paid hundreds of thousands of dollars in fines to the NJ Gaming Commission for regularly associating with them and for giving them suspicious “gifts” like the nine new luxury cars he gave to LiButti despite the fact that all AC casinos were forbidden to even let this mobster in the doors.
+Trump paid millions of dollars in fines to the NJ Gaming Commission for regularly associating with them and for giving them suspicious “gifts” like the nine new luxury cars he gave to LiButti despite the fact that all AC casinos were forbidden to even let this mobster in the doors.

 Manafort bought a 43rd floor Trump Tower apartment in 2006, which is currently being sold by the US Marshall’s Service.